ppone/docs/accounting/xero.md

 ### Which Xero organization is connected?

 You will find the organization name below the Xero Settings.

+### How are payments recorded on Xero handled?

+Payments applied to invoices on Xero will be synced to Invoiced instantly.
+You must have auto-sync enabled for 2-way payment sync to work.

 ### How do payment processing fees appear in Xero?